 The dining hall offers a 12- or 16-meal plan option to accommodate varied lifestyles and schedules.
 Both plans provide unlimited servings.
 Arrangements can be made to accommodate special dietary needs by contacting the Office of Student Affairs.
 Your meal card entitles you to eat in any of the dining facilities at Claremont’s five undergraduate colleges (5Cs).
 All students living in the residence halls are required to have a meal plan.
 However, residents and their guests may purchase additional meals on an individual basis.
 In addition, all students of The Claremont Colleges have a Claremont Cash account established when their ID card is created.
 Funds may be deposited in your account by cash, check, money order or credit card (Visa and Mastercard) at the Claremont Connection located in the Claremont Colleges Library or on its website.
 You may also call 909.607.2273.
 You can use these funds to purchase meals, books, clothing and any other goods sold at locations accepting Claremont Cash.

-After consultation with the food service director, if you have dietary needs that cannot be met, you may file an Off-Board Application and submit it to the Housing Office.
+After consultation with the food service director, if you have dietary needs that cannot be met, you may file an Off-Board Application and submit it to the Residence Life Office.
 To receive consideration, medical documentation from your personal physician and a letter from the food service director stating the College cannot meet your specific dietary needs must be included with your application.

 Move-In Guide for New Students